MikeRogers0/MikeRogersIO/source/blog/2020-01-23-organising-i18n-locale-files-in-rails.html.md

 ## Outputting i18n lookups to logs

-Add the gem `i18n-debug`, then tag your logs.
+Add the gem [`i18n-debug`](https://github.com/fphilipe/i18n-debug) to your project, restart Rails and then tail your logs:

 ```
 tail -f log/development.log | grep "i18n-debug"
 ```

+As you navigate around your application you'll see Rails looking up values in the I18n.
+It's awesome!

 ## Putting locales into subfolders